hashicorp/terraform-provider-aws/website/docs/r/ssoadmin_permissions_boundary_attachment.html.markdown

 layout: "aws"
 page_title: "AWS: aws_ssoadmin_permissions_boundary_attachment"
 description: |-
-  Attaches a permissions boundary policy to a Single Sign-On (SSO) Permission Set resource
+  Attaches a permissions boundary policy to a Single Sign-On (SSO) Permission Set resource.
 ---

 # Resource: aws_ssoadmin_permissions_boundary_attachment

-Attaches a permissions boundary policy to a Single Sign-On (SSO) Permission Set resource
+Attaches a permissions boundary policy to a Single Sign-On (SSO) Permission Set resource.

 ~> **NOTE:** A permission set can have at most one permissions boundary attached; using more than one `aws_ssoadmin_permissions_boundary_attachment` references the same permission set will show a permanent difference.